 What’s Next for Better U? 🔮

 As we grow, we’ll be drawing on feedback from students and staff, as well as taking direction from the Wellbeing Working Group (WWG) to guide what comes next.
-For now, we hope that more of the Flinders community discover what’s happening in the wellbeing space—whether that’s workshops, events, programs, or opportunities to get involved.
+For now, we hope that more of the Flinders community can use BetterU to discover just how much is happening at Flinders that is wellbeing focused.